smithy-lang/smithy/designs/default-zero-value.md

 3. When `Baz` is updated on _day 2_, the `@box` trait is added to `Baz` to prevent any structure member from ever using a non-null accessor with it.
-   This would almost certainly be forgotten by modelers, and would all but required smithy-diff to point out the compatibility issue.
+   This would almost certainly be forgotten by modelers, and would all but require smithy-diff to point out the compatibility issue.

 ```
 @box